willyfh/federated-learning-tensorflow/README.md

   --result_files           training result files. separate by space for multiple files. eg. --result_files file1.pickle file2.pickle

 ### Jupyter Notebook File (.ipynb)
-The results shown in the report were obtained using the provided Jupyter Notebook file (reproducing_federated_learning.ipynb).
+The results shown in the report were obtained using the provided Jupyter Notebook file (federated_learning.ipynb).
-It was executed in the Google Colab environment.
+It was executed and tested in the Google Colab environment.

-1. Upload reproducing_federated_learning.ipynb to Google Colab / Jupyter Notebook
+1. Upload federated_learning.ipynb to Google Colab / Jupyter Notebook
 2. Change the parameters as needed in the provided section "Parameters".
 3. Click Runtime > Run all
 4. The training result file (.pickle) will be saved and the plots (train-test plot) will be displayed in the notebook.